Letter to Your Parents Expressing Gratitude — A Message They’ll Always Treasure

 • A lesson they taught that stayed with you.

-• A moment when their support helped you through something difficult.
+• A moment when their support helped you.

 • The sacrifices they made for your future.